 A Table Set with Purpose

 That shared purpose extends beyond the kitchen.
 From Gulf fishermen to local farmers, The Depot’s partnerships are built on mutual respect and sustainability.
-“Our collaborations aren’t transactional; they’re relational,” Simpson explained.
-“By investing directly in our community, we create a more truthful dining experience.”

 All Aboard for What’s Next

-As Simpson looks ahead, his gratitude centers on his team.
-“Nothing we do, none of the aspiration, execution, or magic, is possible without them,” he said.
-“From Ashton, our General Manager, to De’Angelo, who opens the oysters every day, every single person brings our vision to life.”
+“Nothing we do, none of the aspiration, execution, or magic, is possible without them,” said Chef Simpson.
+“From Ashton, our general manager, to De’Angelo, who opens the oysters every day, every single person brings our vision to life.”

 In a town defined by its sense of home, The Depot embodies what happens when passion, purpose, and hospitality come together.
-Under Chef Scott Simpson’s leadership, Auburn’s former Train Station continues to do what it always has: bring people together, one unforgettable meal at a time.
+Under Chef Scott Simpson’s leadership, Auburn’s former train station continues to do what it always has: bring people together, one unforgettable meal at a time.